Tony McHale

-Tony McHale (born Anthony John Wright, Bradford, West Riding of Yorkshire) is a British actor, writer, director and producer, who is known for starring in Coronation Street and also known as a "stooge" to Jeremy Beadle on Game For A Laugh and later Beadle's About.
-He trained at the Rose Bruford College.
-He also enjoyed a long stint as a writer/story consultant/director on the top rated BBC1 soap opera EastEnders from its conception to the mid 1990s.
-He co-created BBC medical drama Holby City, and served as its executive producer and showrunner from 2007 to 2010.
+Tony McHale (born Anthony John Wright in Bradford, West Riding of Yorkshire) is a British actor, writer, director, and producer.
+He appeared in Coronation Street and worked as a performer on Game for a Laugh and Beadle's About.
+He trained at Rose Bruford College.

-McHale also served as a core writer on numerous other TV dramas.
+McHale worked on the BBC soap opera EastEnders as a writer, story consultant, and director from its early years through the mid-1990s.
+He later co-created the BBC medical drama Holby City and served as its executive producer and showrunner from 2007 to 2010.

 Early life

-Tony McHale was born Anthony John Wright in Wibsey a suburb of Bradford in West Yorkshire.
-His father, Gordon Wright, was a police officer and road safety specialist who was awarded an MBE for his work.
-His mother, Madeline Wright, was a school teacher.
-He attended St Paul's Church Primary School, Buttershaw, where he passed his eleven plus and went on to Hanson Grammar School.
+McHale was born Anthony John Wright in Wibsey, a suburb of Bradford, West Yorkshire.
+His father, Gordon Wright, was a police officer and road-safety specialist who was appointed a Member of the Order of the British Empire (MBE), and his mother, Madeline Wright, was a schoolteacher.

-At the age of fifteen he joined the West Riding Youth Theatre.
-During his time with the Youth Theatre he played such roles as Danforth in Arthur Miller's The Crucible, Oedipus in Sophocles' Oedipus Rex, and Bagley in Peter Terson's The Apprentices.
-It was this experience that spurred him on to apply for drama schools.
-In 1969 he went on to study at the Rose Bruford College of Speech and Drama in Sidcup.
+At the age of fifteen, McHale joined the West Riding Youth Theatre, where he appeared in productions including The Crucible, Oedipus Rex, and The Apprentices.
+In 1969, he enrolled at Rose Bruford College in Sidcup to study drama.